Do you know what to do if your dog gets dehydrated, has a hot spot or gets fleas?

 - Walk early in the morning or later in the day when it’s cooler.

-- Make sure there’s a shady area if she’s outside playing in the yard.
+- Make sure there’s a shady area if she plays outside in the yard.

 - Remember that her paws aren’t protected from the hot asphalt so choose grassy surfaces if you can.
 Touch the pavement.
 If it’s too hot for your hand, it’s too hot for your dog’s paw pads.

 - Keep your house cool.
-Leave windows open, ceiling fans going or the A/C on.
+Leave windows open, or turn on the ceiling fans or A/C.

 - Walk with water and let your dog drink as you go.
 Take frequent breaks to let her cool down.
 Make sure she has access to cool water when she’s in the yard.